American Reporter Correspondent

-The 72-year-old retired army general is not alone in his offended patriotism.
-Many other Indonesians felt similar things when the Washington-based financial institution -- with the backing of U.S. President Bill Clinton, Japanese Prime Minister Ryutaro Hashimoto and other world leaders -- pressured Suharto to sign a letter of intent in exchange for a US$43 billion package
+The 72-year-old retired marine general is not alone in his offended patriotism.
+Many other Indonesians felt similar things when the Washington-based financial institution -- with the backing of U.S. President Bill Clinton, Japanese Prime Minister Ryutaro Hashimoto and other world leaders -- pressured Suharto to sign a letter of intent in exchange for a US$43 billion package.

 The Jan.
 15 agreement was a "two-edged sword," Sadikin observed.
 On one side, Suharto was pressured to curtail monopolies and the "rent-seeking" businesses of his children and cronies, such as youngest son Hutomo Mandala Putra's $600-million so-called national car project, heir apparent Research and Technology Minister B.J.
 Habibie's $2 billion aircraft project, and associate Bob Hasan's lucrative plywood cartel.

 Critics blame Suharto's "crony capitalism" for creating the now-desperate situation in this, the world's fourth most-populated country.
 The rupiah nose-dived from 2,400 to the American dollar in July to more than 15,000 several days after the Camdessus-Suharto deal.
 The drastic decline in the rupiah's value (it closed at 9,100 to the U.S. dollar on Friday) has created other, far-reaching problems: